NexMaker-Fab/guide-book/doc/2git.md

 * Windows

-The best way to get started on Windows is to download Github for Windows
+The best way to get started on Windows is to download Git from [git web](https://git-scm.com/downloads) for Windows and install it.Now we can open [GUI BASH](https://gitforwindows.org/).

 ##2.Configure,setting up local identity